 History and Physical

-The initial diagnosis is made clinically, although this can be challenging as the presentation is variable, and it is easy to misdiagnose, with 45% of general practitioners making an incorrect initial diagnosis.
-This frequent misdiagnosis is why imaging is the recommendation for all cases of acute scrotal pain.
+The initial diagnosis is made clinically, although this can be challenging as the presentation is variable, and is easy to misdiagnose, with 45% of general practitioners making an incorrect initial diagnosis.
+This frequent misdiagnosis is why imaging is recommended for all cases of acute scrotal pain.

 Torsion of either testicular appendage commonly produces pain similar to that experienced with testicular torsion, although the onset is usually more gradual.
 Often, the pain is more localized to the upper pole of the testis or epididymis and does not usually correlate with any urinary symptoms nor with systemic signs such as fever, nausea, or vomiting.